gmson/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-app-overview.md

 ## Link and Add Conference Oral Presentation Data

-- Learn how to link private data with entities in MAKES index(es)
+- Learn how to link private data with MAG entities in MAKES index(es) Know how to link entities using Interpret API and the associated confidence score Undestand how to leverage MAG entity attributes to enrich private data

 ## Customize Search for Oral Presentataion